What is a SPOCO Time Trial Event?

 A PTT does not count towards the handicap prize, or the SPOCO Series.
 You can book a place up to the day of the event, if places are available, but we strongly suggest you book at least a few days before the event to be sure of a place.
 Sign on before the event at the clubhouse, between 08:15 and 08:45, and pay your entry fee.

-SPOCOs are held on Sunday mornings, the first rider is off at 9:01am for most events apart from inter-club events, which may be different - see info nearer the time, or events on the A600 or A507.
+SPOCOs are held on Sunday mornings, the first rider is off at 9:01am for all events apart from inter-club events and events on the A600 / A507, which may be different - see info nearer the time.

-should be paid at the sign-on desk for each event.
+should be paid at sign-on desk, for each event.
+Under 18s enter for £2.

 Riders aged under 18 must submit a parental consent form, signed by their parent or guardian.